bikram20/Kubernetes-for-Machine-Learning/Chapters/Chapter 01 - GPU Basics.md

 ## GPU Concepts

-GPUs are sophisticated systems-on-chips designed for high-efficiency computing.
+GPUs are sophisticated systems-on-chips designed for accelerated computing.
 Unlike CPUs, GPUs consist of thousands of simpler processors, each equipped with its own set of registers, dedicated memory, and cache.
 They do not run an operating system themselves but are controlled through drivers and tools installed on the host OS, such as Linux or Windows.

 User applications, especially those with parallelizable components, can significantly benefit from GPU acceleration.
 This is evident in tasks like matrix multiplication, where GPUs can perform computations much faster than traditional CPUs.
 In the realm of software development, this acceleration is achieved through specialized libraries like CuDNN, optimized for neural network operations, which in turn utilize CUDA (Compute Unified Device Architecture).

 Neural networks represent a rapidly expanding area of GPU application.
-From 2013 to 2020, the size of neural networks has grown exponentially, often by as much as 75 times annually.
+From 2013 to 2020, the size of neural networks has grown exponentially, often by as much as 75x annually.
 Given this growth, many neural network models exceed the capacity of a single GPU.
 To address this, both software and hardware solutions have been developed.
 On the software side, tools like distributed TensorFlow, PyTorch Distributed Data Parallel (DDP), and Ray are used.
 For hardware, technologies like NVLink, which connects NVIDIA GPUs within a system, and NVSwitch, which connects GPUs across multiple hosts, are becoming standard in large-scale model training.

 Over time, GPUs have seen significant advancements to enhance their efficiency in neural network training and inferencing.
 These include innovations like 16-bit computation and 8-bit integer-based inferencing.
 NVIDIA, in particular, has been at the forefront, evolving its GPUs to support these advanced capabilities directly on the chip.